JulianDAlcala/Teacher-s-Panel/README.md

 It´s neccesary to install the libraries as follows
 * to install mqtt: "sudo apt install -y mosquitto mosquitto-clients"
 * to install fask: "sudo pip install flask"
-* to install xlrd: ""
+* to install xlrd: "pip install xlrd"